 Today, I really enjoy working with people to free their self-expression and teaching them to speak freely from their hearts.
-Whether you need support in speaking up to your family or partner, or need to improve your speaking skills for work or giving presentations, I will make it easy and fun for you to become a very effective speaker.
+Whether you need support in speaking up to your partner or family members, or need to improve your speaking skills for work or giving presentations, I will make it easy and fun for you to become a very effective speaker.

 Dance & Movement

-Eventually you will find a form of dance or two that you love the most.
-It may be the music you like best, the type of people you find there, or just the way it makes you feel.
+I highly suggest exploring different forms of dance and movement.
 Something special happens when dancing, you just feel good afterwards.
 There is free style dancing alone or with others, group dancing, line dancing, and partner dancing.
 Many people come to love some form of partner dancing.
 I fell in love with Argentine Tango.
 Everyone finds their own favorite.

 Dancing with a partner can be highly meditative, pure joy, a joining of hearts.
-Tango has been called the dance of the heart.
 Dancing is also one of the greatest exercises and anti-aging activities.
 Research studies have shown that dance has a very significant positive affect on people’s physical and emotional well-being.
 Research shows that dancing can relieve stress and depression even greater than meditation.
-In order to partner dance a person has to be highly engaged in the present moment.
+Partner dance encourages a person to be highly engaged in the present moment.

 Another favorite dance of mine is Contact Improvisation.
 It does not take a lot to begin, though you will be constantly learning and growing as you dance CI (contact improv).
 It is one of the most amazing and magnificent human activities I have ever witnessed and participated in.
 It is truly wonderful.
 You need to experience it to understand.
 Think of it as pure freedom, pure loving play, pure creativity with other human beings.
 It is the closest thing I know to adults being pure as children playing.
-Though it is greater, because adults bring all their complexities, backgrounds, experiences, depth of creativity and love to the dance.
-Contact improvisational dance can be truly life changing and powerfully transformational in the purest and simplest of ways.
+Contact improvisational dance can be truly life changing and powerfully transformational.
 It is also great fun, very intimate at times, surprising, and surprisingly profound.

 I also love Authentic Movement, which is similar to CI, though more process orientated.
 In the least, everyone should become comfortable simply moving spontaneously to different kinds of music.
-Dancing is a great way to free your body and self expression, and learn to enjoy playing again.
+Dancing is a great way to free your body, creativity and self-expression, and learn to enjoy playing again.
 Search under ‘ecstatic dance’ to find a place near you.
-Can’t find a place, get together with some friends and family and dance in your living room or basement!
+If you can’t find a place, get together with some friends and dance in your living room or basement!

 Connecting Mind and Body

 A major component of illness, emotional and mental health conditions often involve a disconnection between mind and body.
-Body-centered, somatic therapies, dance and dance movement, can play a very important role in healing the separation between mind and body that causes so much stress, illness and unhappiness.
+Body-centered, somatic therapies, dance and dance movement, and some forms of body-work can play a very important role in healing the separation between mind and body that causes so much stress, illness and unhappiness.
 Connecting the voice and breath with the body are also of great importance.

 “Breath is the bridge which connects life to consciousness, which unites your body to your thoughts.
 Whenever your mind becomes scattered, use your breath as the means to take hold of your mind again.” ― Thich Nhat Hanh, The Miracle of Mindfulness